Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Fermionic contribution to the one-loop beta function

-We numerically evaluate Eq.~(\ref{eq:SSF}) with $N_S=N_T$ using the parameters shown in Table~\ref{tab:PARAP11} by varying the lattice sizes in steps of 2 in the given range.
-For the optimal type domain wall fermions, we use the quasi optimal coefficients $(b_j,c_j)$ shown in Table~\ref{tab:P11MBPARA} in \ref{appendixTabA}.
-The approximation range is fixed to $x\in [0.001:1.00]$ for the optimal Shamir domain wall fermion ($b_j+c_j=w_j,b_j-c_j=1$), and $x\in [0.01:7.00]$ for the optimal Chiu domain wall fermion ($b_j=c_j=w_j$).
-The largest lattice sizes for the optimal type MDWF's satisfy the approximation boundary condition Eqs.~(\ref{eq:SHAMIR_KERNELRANGE}) and (\ref{eq:OVF_KERNELRANGE}) so that the continuum limit is taken safely without spoiling the signum function approximation.
-All values for $p_{1,1}$ we evaluated numerically are tabulated in \ref{appendixTabB}.
-Figure~\ref{fig:FITP11} shows the cut-off $a/L$ dependence of $p_{1,1}+(1/12\pi^2)\ln(L/a)$ with $N_5=8$.
-We observe a similar cut-off dependence for the data with $N_5=16$ and $32$.
+We numerically evaluated Eq.~(\ref{eq:SSF}) with $N_S=N_T$ using the parameters shown in Table~\ref{tab:PARAP11} by varying the lattice sizes in steps of two over the given range.
+For the optimal type domain wall fermions, we used the quasi-optimal coefficients $(b_j,c_j)$ shown in Table~\ref{tab:P11MBPARA} in \ref{appendixTabA}.
+The approximation range was fixed to $x\in [0.001:1.00]$ for the optimal Shamir domain wall fermion ($b_j+c_j=w_j,b_j-c_j=1$), and $x\in [0.01:7.00]$ for the optimal Chiu domain wall fermion ($b_j=c_j=w_j$).
+As the largest lattice sizes for the optimal type MDWF's satisfy the approximation boundary conditions in Eqs.~(\ref{eq:SHAMIR_KERNELRANGE}) and (\ref{eq:OVF_KERNELRANGE}), the continuum limit could be taken safely without spoiling the signum function approximation.
+All numerically evaluated values for $p_{1,1}$ are tabulated in \ref{appendixTabB}.

-We first validate the one-loop beta function $s_0$ by fitting $p_{1,1}$ as a function of $1/N_S$ assuming the asymptotic form~(\ref{eq:ASYMPTF}) including up to $O((a/L)^2)$ terms.
-All $r_k$ and $s_k$ are taken to be free parameters to validate the one-loop beta function $s_0$.
-We vary the cut-off $a/L=1/N_S$ of the fit range $[0:a/L]$ and investigate the stability on the fit result for $s_0$.
-We observe the stability in a asymptotic region and $s_0$ is consistent with the universal one-loop beta function within 10\% accuracy with most MDWF actions we tested except for the case with the optimal Chiu type ($b_j=c_j$) with $N_5=8$.
-The discrepancy of $s_0$ with the optimal Chiu type ($b_j=c_j$) with $N_5=8$ is 20\%.
+We first validated the one-loop beta function $s_0$ by fitting $p_{1,1}$ as a function of $1/N_S$ assuming the asymptotic form~(\ref{eq:ASYMPTF}) including up to $O((a/L)^2)$ terms.
+All $r_k$ and $s_k$ were taken as free parameters to validate the one-loop beta function $s_0$.
+We varied the cut-off $a/L=1/N_S$ of the fit range $[0:a/L]$ and the maximum order of the fitting function and investigated the stability on the fit result for $s_0$ to examine the consistency.
+Figure~\ref{fig:FITP11} shows the cut-off $a/L$ dependence of $p_{1,1}+(1/12\pi^2)\ln(L/a)$ with $N_5=8$ as an example of the fitting.
+The solid lines are the best fits obtained in the stability analysis and corresponding coefficients are listed in Table~\ref{tab:P11FREEBESTFIT}, where functions including up to $O(a/L)$ terms yields the best fit.
+As seen in the figure and values in the table, the optimal Chiu type ($b_j=c_j=w_j$: crosses) and the optimal Shamir type ($b_j+c_j=w_j,b_j-c_j=1$: up-triangles) have large values for $s_1$ ($O(a\log(a))$ term), which indicates that these actions have a less stability on $s_0$ in the fit range analysis.
+We observed the stability in an asymptotic region, confirming that $s_0$ is consistent with the universal one-loop beta function within 10\% accuracy with most of the tested MDWF actions, with the exception of the optimal Chiu type ($b_j=c_j=w_j$), for which the discrepancy with $N_5=8$ was 20\%.